-Admittedly, joining the Berne Convention required the US to adopt the so-called "moral rights" of attribution and integrity,53 which involve reputation.
-But Congress has been leery of importing such inquiries into American law, dragging its feet on 'moral rights' for some time, and then adopting legislation, the Artists Visual Rights Act of 1990 ("VARA"),54 which is quite narrow.

-Among other limits, VARA does not give so-called rights of attribution or integrity to literary works, movies, music, or "any poster, map, globe, chart, technical drawing, diagram, model, applied art, motion picture or other audiovisual work, book, magazine, newspaper."
-In this and other ways, Congress cabined the reputation/integrity rights of VARA within limits so strongly fenced as to make the rights almost useless.
-This narrowness should not surprise us.
-Fair use and the first amendment are about searching for truth, not securing reputations against
+Admittedly, joining the Berne Convention required the United States to adopt the so-called "moral rights" of attribution and integrity, 53 which involve reputation.
+Congress, however, has been leery of importing such inquiries into American law.
+The legislation implementing those rights, the Artists Visual Rights Act of 1990 ("VARA"), 54 is quite narrow.
+Among other limits, it does not give so-called rights of attribution or integrity to literary works or music, or to "any poster, map, globe, chart, technical drawing, diagram, model, applied art, motion picture or other audiovisual work, book, magazine, [or] newspaper."
+In this and other ways, Congress cabined the reputational and integrity rights within limits so strong as to make the rights almost useless.
+56